 Many adherents of the Deep can be found along the rooftops and buttresses facing this pool.
 Some are congregating around a Cathedral evangelist, and hanging incense burners have also been installed on the underside of the buttresses.
 Both the chapel and a small room in the main church maintain balconies overlooking the pool, the primary function for the latter if the lone preacher standing there is any indication.
 We can even see a wall on the far side of the pool with what looks like a doorway that has since been bricked off — the other side can be seen to our right when we first enter the cathedral grounds.
 All of this endows the body of water with an aura of holiness, bringing to mind the holy spring of Mirrah.
 Indeed, a well is situated by the chapel entrance while water floods into the graveyard’s lowest level from somewhere underground, implying the existence of subterranean pockets.
 Therefore, this pool is another holy spring and the original Deep or “Depths” that prompted the church’s location there.

 Aside from enshrining consecrated ground, the Cathedral most likely doubled as a place to perform cleansing rituals.
-Even ignoring the Cleansing Chapel situated directly adjacent to the holy spring, its major icons include a statue of a man sprouting the Pus of Man, and the shrouded variant depicting the early stages in particular is occasionally even a trap that “vomits” sludge which unleashes a poisonous gas — fitting, since the progression of the Dark consuming the body has always been referred to as “corruption”.p The Way of White fears that pollution inherent to bearers of the Darksign, and we see some Undead adherents pray to the pus statues as if begging to be spared that fate.
+Even ignoring the Cleansing Chapel situated directly adjacent to the holy spring, its major icons include a statue of a man sprouting the pus of man, and the shrouded variant depicting the early stages in particular is occasionally even a trap that “vomits” sludge which unleashes a poisonous gas — fitting, since the progression of the Dark consuming the body has always been referred to as “corruption”.
+The Way of White fears that pollution inherent to bearers of the Darksign, and we see some Undead adherents pray to the pus statues as if begging to be spared that fate.
 And yet, the preachers have still led them to this holy place and so must intend to cleanse their corruption; as some pus statues overlooking the spring signify, the Deep was the means to that end.

 One corner of the church rooftop has a peculiar setup.
 Benches and pus statues line the balcony sides while facing a central square cavity similar to the large, shallow pools within the cathedral.
 Although currently filled with dirt, this space resembles a foot bath common to Japanese hot springs.
 Did this area once pump up spring water for cleansing?
 DS2’s Holy Water Urns demonstrate the power of holy spring water to heal the living and scald the Hollow due to their increased intimacy with the Dark, so the same can be true for the Deep spring.
 Cleansing their impurities this way would be dangerous for the Undead, but the adherents we encounter are perfectly willing to immolate themselves for purification — the possibility of death isn’t an issue.
 In fact, it is all the more fitting that a goddess associated with sympathy and grief be the patron deity of a church dedicated to cleansing impurities at the risk of death.
 Though one might think this is the source of the cemetery surrounding the church and chapel, the corpses buried there at least lack the heart roots indicative of hollowed Undead.